dotnet/docs-maui/docs/platform-integration/device/sensors.md

 The magnetometer sensor indicates the device's orientation relative to Earth's magnetic field.

+The `IMagnetometer` interface provides access to the sensor, and is available through the `Magnetometer.Default` property.
+Both the `IMagnetometer` interface and `Magnetometer` class are contained in the `Microsoft.Maui.Devices.Sensors` namespace.

 To start monitoring the magnetometer sensor, call the `IMagnetometer.Start` method. .NET MAUI sends magnetometer data changes to your app by raising the `IMagnetometer.ReadingChanged` event.
 The data provided by this event is measured in $µT$ (microteslas).
 Use the `IMagnetometer.Stop` method to stop monitoring the sensor.
 You can detect the monitoring state of the magnetometer with the `IMagnetometer.IsMonitoring` property, which will be `true` if the magnetometer was started and is currently being monitored.

-The following code example demonstrates monitoring the magnetometer.
-The `Magnetometer.Default` instance would be passed to the `ToggleMagnetometer` method:
+The following code example demonstrates monitoring the magnetometer:

 :::code language="csharp" source="../snippets/shared_1/SensorsPage.xaml.cs" id="toggle_magnetometer":::